astrobit/astro-101-materials/README.md

 # astro-101-materials
-Various materials for use in teaching astronomy 101
+Various materials for use in teaching astronomy and physics